Hospitality Staffing vs Hospitality Recruiting: What Employers Need to Know

 When Hybrid Talent Models Work Best

-Patrice & Associates often helps employers design and refine these hybrid models across multiple properties or brands, so the same logic is applied consistently, with room for local nuance.
+Patrice & Associates often helps employers design and refine these hybrid models across multiple properties or brands, applying consistent evaluation criteria, company values alignment, and selection process standards with room for the local nuance that the fast paced hospitality industry demands.

 Making the Right Choice for Your Hospitality Hiring Needs